-D) VIGIL MACHANISM/WHISTLE BLOWER POLICY
+E) VIGIL MECHANISM/WHISTLE BLOWER POLICY

 F) DISCLOSURE AS PER SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITIONAND REDRESSAL) ACT 2013

 The Company has always shown concerns to each and every employee working in theorganization.
 It has zero tolerance towards sexual harassment at workplace and has anInternal Complaints Committee to consider and redress complaints of sexual harassment.
-TheCompany has also adopted a policy on prevention prohibition and redressal of sexualharassment at workplace in line with the provisions of Sexual Harassment of Women atWorkplace (Prevention Prohibition and Redressal) Act 2013 and the rules framed thereunder.
-Duringthe financial year 2015-16 the Company has received no complaints on sexual harassment.
+TheCompany has also adopted a policy on prevention prohibition and redressal of sexualharassment at workplace in line with the provisions of Sexual Harassment of Women atWorkplace (Prevention Prohibition and Redressal) Act 2013 and the rules framedthereunder with the objective of providing safe working environment for the benefit of theemployees .

 G) PARTICULARS OF LOANS GIVEN INVESTMENT MADE GUARANTEES GIVEN AND SECURITY PROVIDED

 The particulars of loans guarantees and investments covered under Section 186 of theCompanies Act 2013 have been disclosed in the financial statements.

 H) PARTICULARS OF REMUNERATION

-Disclosures pertaining to managerial remuneration and other details as required under Section197(12) of the Companies Act 2013 read with Rule 5(1) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 are provided as Annexure-Xto this report.
+Disclosures pertaining to remuneration and other details as required under Section197(12) of the Companies Act 2013 read with Rule 5(1) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 as amended are provided in Annexure-X tothis report.

 1. Details relating to deposits covered under Chapter V of the Companies Act 2013.